resir014/resir014/README.md

 **Resi Respati | he/him | Jakarta, Indonesia**

 Hey, call me Resi!
-I'm a front-end developer currently working at [Kata.ai](https://kata.ai/), helping to blur the line between high-performance engineering and good design.
+I'm a front-end developer helping to blur the line between high-performance engineering and good design.
 I'm also an affiliated [Twitch](https://www.twitch.tv/resir014) streamer and I livestream web development and a variety of video games.

 Nice to meet you!